glaukommatos/Gymder/README.md

 ## Thoughts

-This was a fun toy to make and a great opportunity to practice some view programming and trying out some design patterns.
-If you want to know more of my thoughts, I've included a lot of information in comments at the top of most files.
+This was a fun toy to make and a great opportunity to practice some view programming and trying out some new things.
+If you want to know more of my thoughts, I've included a lot of information in comments at the top of many files.

 ## Caveats